ledy-ccl/cs348-hw4/aux_readme_2.md

 - `Ask`: Asks queries and returns a list of bindings for facts and rules.
 - `Retract`: Removes asserted facts and rules from the KB.
 Also, removes all other facts and rules that are dependent on the removed fact and rule.

 The end result of this assignment is a KB that can be used to model a world/game/thing with a static set of rules.
-Most board games and established businesses (during a short period of time) fell into this category.
+Most board games and established businesses (during reasonably short periods of time) fall into this category.
 Asserted facts and rules can be treated as factual observations about the state of the world/game/thing, situations which hold until they cease to be valid, when they are retracted by us, the users.
 Inferred facts and rules should be thought of as hypotheses: things you write on a scratch paper when solving a problem.
 They should be generated when there are enough supporting evidences and removed as soon as *any* supporting evidence is retracted.

 ## Starter code